r00tus3r/r00tEmu/README.md

-# r00tEmu #
+# r00tEmu

-Tool to emulate binaries of different architectures and do binary analysis.
-Developed using pylibelf+unicorn.
+An emulation toolto do dynamic binary analysis.
+Developed using [Unicorn Engine](https://github.com/unicorn-engine/unicorn) and [Pylibelf](https://github.com/crackinglandia/pylibelf).

-It is a fun project I am working on.
-It can do the following and more when it is fully complete:
+### Features:
+* Supports basic x64 ELF programs

-1. Trace instructions
+* Trace instructions
-2. Trace syscalls
-3. Trace memory accesses

-The utility functions will help:

-1. Dump memory mappings
-2. Dump register values
+* Dump memory mappings and register values
-3. Given a address and a length, do a hexdump of the bytes there
+* Given an address and length, outputs a hexdump
+* Print program and section header info

+### ToDo:
+* Trace library calls, syscalls and memory accesses
+* Add ARM support and emulate ARM busybox

 It is still a work in progress.
-When complete, it will be useful for debugging and analysing binaries of different architectures.
+When complete, it will be useful for emulating and analysing binaries of different architectures.

-I try work on it whenever I am free.